Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 - The specialized version of Lightstreamer Load Test Toolkit: [https://github.com/Lightstreamer/load-test-toolkit/tree/lightstreamer-kafka-connector-benchmark](https://github.com/Lightstreamer/load-test-toolkit/tree/lightstreamer-kafka-connector-benchmark)

 ## Contributing
 We welcome contributions from the community!
-If you encounter any issues, have feature requests, or would like to contribute enhancements to the benchmarking tool, please opem an [issue](https://github.com/Lightstreamer/lightstreamer-kafka-connector-loadtest/issues) or sens us an email at support@lightstreamer.com.
+If you encounter any issues, have feature requests, or would like to contribute enhancements to the benchmarking tool, please open an [issue](https://github.com/Lightstreamer/lightstreamer-kafka-connector-loadtest/issues) or send us an email at support@lightstreamer.com.